GFDRR/dfcv-scan/README.md

 ```

 ## Accessing ACLED
 To access ACLED conflict data, you must register for an ACLED API Key.
-Please refer to the official [ACLED access guide](https://acleddata.com/methodology/acled-access-guide) for instructions.
+Please refer to the official [ACLED Access Guide](https://acleddata.com/methodology/acled-access-guide) for instructions.

 ## Installing OGR/GDAL
 The simplest way to install OGR/GDAL is to execute the following command: